google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/web-app-manifest/customize-the-icons.markdown

 translation_priority: 1
 order: 3
 notes:
-  icons: "Chrome first looks for icons that match the density of the display and are sized to 48dp * screen density.
+  icons: "When saving an icon to the home screen, Chrome first looks for icons that match the density of the display and are sized to 48dp * screen density.
 If none are found it searches for the icon that most closely matches the device characteristics.
-If, for whatever reason, you want be specific about targetting an icon at a particular-pixel density, you can use the optional density member which takes a number.
+If, for whatever reason, you want be specific about targetting an icon at a particular-pixel density, you can use the optional <code>density</code> member which takes a number.
 When you don’t declare density, it defaults to 1.0.
 This means “use this icon for screen densities 1.0 and up”, which is normally what you want."
 ---

-## Customize the icons

 When a user adds your site to their home screen, you can define a set of icons for the browser to use.

-The icons for your web app can be defined as shown below, with a type, size and opitional density.
+The icons for your web app can be defined as shown below, with a type, size, and opitional density.

 {% highlight json %}